How to Pay Yourself in Private Practice?

 - Are you an S-Corp?
 (The below information does not apply to S-Corps because S-Corps require a reasonable compensation.)

 Generally, I’ll look into your records and cash flow to help determine your salary.
-However, the following chart works well as a general outline to determine your compensation, especially for service-based businesses like a Therapy Practice, Massage Therapist, or Chiropractor.
+However, the following chart works well as a general outline to determine your compensation, especially for most service-based businesses like a Therapy Practice, Massage Therapist, or Chiropractor.

 |Income Between||Recommended Compensation|